 Keep it Simple, especially on the “front end” if you want users to adopt the system.

-Spend time on Routing Rule Configuration.
-Understand where your tickets are going to so that you don’t end up with a large number of unassigned tickets.
+Spend time on routing rule configuration.
+Understand where your tickets are being directed to, so that you don’t end up with a large number of unassigned tickets.

 Other groups outside IT may not use the system the way as IT.
 Adapt the system to address their needs and issues.

-Spend time on Knowledge Base.
+Spend time on the knowledge base.
 The more self-service you can provide agents and end users, the better.